Elena' s AI Blog

 3. Forty-two state attorneys general call for stronger safeguards

 On 10 December, a coalition of 42 US state attorneys general published a sharply worded letter addressed to 13 AI and tech companies.
-They describe cases where chatbots offered harmful, misleading or dangerous advice — including advice related to self-harm.
+The coalition describes cases where chatbots offered harmful, misleading or dangerous advice — including advice related to self-harm.

-Their message is clear: existing consumer-protection laws may already apply.
-The coalition wants stronger safeguards, clearer testing, and in some cases independent audits.
+The coalition’s message is clear: existing consumer-protection laws may already apply.
+The attorneys general want stronger safeguards, clearer testing, and in some cases independent audits.
 Companies must respond by 16 January 2026.

 4. Brookfield and Qatar launch a $20 billion AI infrastructure venture

 Brookfield Asset Management and Qatar’s new AI company, Qai, have announced a $20 billion partnership to build high-end AI infrastructure.
-This includes a major “Integrated Compute” centre in Qatar and expansion into selected international markets.
+The partnership includes a major “Integrated Compute” centre in Qatar and expansion into selected international markets.

 The investment sits within Brookfield’s broader $100 billion AI infrastructure programme, which includes Nvidia as a founding partner.
-It’s another sign that countries are treating AI compute as a strategic resource — something they want to build, own and control.
+The deal is another sign that countries are treating AI compute as a strategic resource — something they want to build, own and control.

 For developers working with latency-sensitive or large-scale inference, more global compute is welcome.
-It opens new regions, lowers latency and may reshape cost structures.
+Sovereign compute capacity like the Brookfield-Qai venture opens new regions, lowers latency and may reshape cost structures.

 5. AI systems match — and sometimes outperform — human specialists